MG Software.

 Choose Trello when...

 Choose Trello when your team needs a simple, visual kanban system with minimal learning curve.
-Trello is ideal for personal task management, small collaborative projects, and non-technical teams that want an accessible tool they can start using within minutes.
+Trello is ideal for personal task management, freelancers, small collaborative projects, and non-technical teams wanting a tool everyone can start using within minutes.
+Also choose Trello if you already work in the Atlassian ecosystem and want a visual board alongside Jira for lighter processes.
+The generous free plan makes Trello an excellent choice for budget-conscious teams.

 Choose Asana when...